pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ```
 `1/length` is the filter kernel of the simple moving average.

-An alternative way that allow to use variable integers as period can be made using the following code:
+An alternative way that allows a variable integer as the period can be made using the following code:

 ```
 //@version=4